-- Aunts or uncles^ – if there are no full aunts or uncles then your half aunts or uncles could inherit
+- Aunts or uncles^ – if you don’t have full aunts or uncles, your half-aunts or uncles

-If you have no blood relatives then your estate may be given to the Crown.
+If you don’t have any blood relatives, your estate may go to the Crown.

-^ If those relatives were not living at the date of your death but they left descendants who are, then those descendants would usually inherit the share their parent would have taken had they survived you.
+^ If these relatives weren’t alive when you died but left descendants who are, then those descendants would usually inherit what their parent would have inherited if they’d survived you.

 - Close friends

-However, anyone who believes they should have been provided for can apply to the Court to make a financial claim against the estate.
+However, anyone who believes they should included in the will can apply to the Court to make a financial claim against the estate.